mulle-nat/mulle-project/README.md

 main "$@"
 ```

 Then make it executable and test it from your project root:

 ```
 chmod 755 ./bin/release.sh
 ./bin/release.sh -v -n # sic!
 ```

-If the output looks good run it with:
+If the output looks good, then do the release:

 ```
-./bin/release.sh  # sic!
+./bin/release.sh
 ```